alajmo/sake/docs/config-reference.md

    # Each task can only define:
    # - a single cmd
    # - or a single task reference
-   # - or a list of task references or commands
+   # - or a list of task references and commands

    # Single command
    cmd: |